SaulDoesCode/Craftloader/README.md

 Craftloader.Import({ url : '/js/meFirst.js'}).then(() => {
   Craftloader.Import({ url : '/js/meSecond.js'});
 });
+// note multiple imports will only trigger then() after
+// every import is done
 ```

 ##### Set an expiry date on an Import